Table of Contents

-Since a portion of the networked enabled application remains private, internal IT staff can retain control of critical operations and deal with day-to-day management of servers and other infrastructure.
+Since a portion of the networked-enabled application remains private, internal IT staff can retain control of critical operations and deal with the day-to-day management of servers and other infrastructure.

 It does, however, allow IT staff to optimize the network to minimize latency and make it easier for data to get where it needs to be.
 Hybrid environments can also take advantage of edge computing architectures to further increase speed and locate crucial services closer to end users.

 With a hybrid cloud model, you can leverage the security of a private cloud with the power and services of a public cloud.
 While data stored in a private environment will likely still have to be transmitted to the public cloud for analytics, applications, and other processes, extensive encryption methods can be implemented to ensure this data remains as secure as possible.

 Since the IT staff retains direct control over the structure of a private cloud, they can manage access to that data across an organization and establish strict protocols for how critical assets should be managed.